 https://birding-experience.com/wp-content/uploads/2022/02/Narupa-Saphir-oenone-Chrysuronia-oenone-Golden-tailed-Sapphire-XA-254-1240x700.jpg

-WildSumaco is one of those isolated reserves, which, although little known to the general public, is extremely rich in terms of birdlife.
-The conservation and research projects carried out there have documented the presence of a large number of species that are normally rare and difficult to observe.
+WildSumaco is one of those isolated reserves, which, although little known to the general public, is extremely rich in birdlife.
+The conservation and research projects there have documented many species that are normally rare and difficult to observe.
 Its accommodation infrastructure and numerous trails let us access an ecosystem that has long been isolated, as it is wedged between the Amazon foothills and the high Andes.
-It is therefore at the confluence of these two very different habitats that we will evolve over the next two days.
-We will explore roadsides, subtropical rainforest trails and forest creeks.
-We will also spend some time around the feeder areas and on the viewing platforms in front of the Lodge.
+Therefore, we will explore these two very different habitats over the next two days.
+We will explore roadsides, subtropical rainforest trails, and forest creeks and also spend some time around the feeder areas and on the viewing platforms in front of the Lodge.

 Key species: Short-tailed Antthrush, Ecuadorian Piedtail, Golden-tailed Sapphire, Gould’s Jewelfront, Plain-backed Antpitta, Striolated Puffbird, Black-mandibled Toucan, Chestnut-crowned Gnateater, Buff-throated Tody-Tyrant